magda5281/fitness-dashboard/README.md

 - **Modular Code Base:**
    Well-organized component structure with reusable UI components (e.g., GenericCard) and charts, making the code clean, maintainable, and scalable.
-  TODO: create reusable chart components for all types of charts that receive data and configuration as

 ## Getting Started